NathStevo97/certifications-notes/kubernetes/CKAD/05_Observability/06_Monitor-and-Debug-Applications.md

   - Performance metrics:
     - CPU Usage
     - Memory Usage
-    - Disk Utilisation
+    - Disk Utilization
   - Pod metric levels:
     - Pod numbers
     - Pod performance levels

-- Need to monitor, store and analyse these metrics.
+- Need to monitor, store and analyze these metrics.
 - This is not automatically done by Kubernetes, it lacks the functionality.

 - Additional tools are available for this, such as Prometheus Metrics Server.